n8sh/phobos-next/benchmarks/gc-benchmark/README.md

 ### Segregated by pool type

-Pools types are segregated on both
+Opposite to D's current GC, meaning different pools types are allocated in separate pools.
+This named a segregated GC.
+Segregation happens on all combinations of

 - size class,
 - scanningness: (whether they may contain pointers or not), and